permamodel/pbs/docs/user/run-tool.rst

    The **WMT Simulation Status** page.

 When the job completes,
-you can use the controls to view its output and download the results.
+you can use the controls to
+:doc:`view its output and download the results<download-results>`.

 Although the :doc:`ModelIngestTool<model-tool>`
 is used in this example,